EthanGroat/Maize/README.md

 # Maize

-A self-solving maze project for my algorithms class
+A text-based self-solving maze for my algorithms class

 ![maze][title image]

+I made a "crossplatform.h" header file to define common functions differently at compile time, depending on if the operating system is Windows-based or Unix/Linux-based (POSIX).